 If you are in a couple, only one partner can take adoption leave, therefore the couple need to choose which partner takes adoption leave.
-The partner of an individual who adopts, or the other person of a couple who are adopting jointly, may be entitled to paternity leave and pay.
+The partner of an individual who adopts, or the other person of a couple who are adopting jointly, may be entitled to paternity leave and pay and/or shared parental leave and pay.
 Please refer to question 17 for further information.

-4. How long do people have to work for an employer to qualify for adoption leave?
+4. How long do people have to work for an employer to qualify for adoption leave and pay?

 Employees have the right to take adoption leave from the first day of their employment, however, an employee will only qualify for statutory adoption pay (SAP) if they have at least 26 weeks' continuous employment with their employer at the end of the week in which they are notified of being matched with a child for adoption, and their average earnings are not less than the lower earnings limit set by the government each tax year, currently £123 per week.
+You are still entitled to take adoption leave if you do not qualify for SAP.